445th Operations Group: World War II

-The group participated in the Allied campaign against the German aircraft industry during Big Week, from 20 to 25 February 1944, being awarded a Distinguished Unit Citation for attacking a Bf 110 aircraft assembly plant at Gotha on 24 February.
+The group participated in the Allied campaign against the German aircraft industry during Big Week, from 20 to 25 February 1944, being awarded a Distinguished Unit Citation for attacking a Messerschmitt Bf 110 aircraft assembly plant at Gotha on 24 February.
 Thirteen of the group's twenty-five attacking aircraft were lost along with 122 aircrew.
 This was the longest running, continuous air battle of World War II – some two and a half hours of fighter attacks and flak en route and leaving the target area.
 Bomb damage assessment photographs showed that the plant was knocked out of production indefinitely.

 The group occasionally flew air interdiction and air support missions.
-It helped to prepare for the invasion of Normandy by bombing airfields, V-1 and V-2 launch sites, and other targets.
+It helped to prepare for the invasion of Normandy by bombing airfields, V-1 flying bomb and V-2 rocket launch sites, and other targets.
 The unit attacked shore installations on D-Day, 6 June 1944 with 81 sorties and supported ground forces at Saint-Lô by striking enemy defenses in July 1944.
 During the Battle of the Bulge, between December 1944 and January 1945 it bombed German communications.
-Early on 24 March 1945 the 445th dropped food, medical supplies, and ammunition to troops that landed near Wesel during the airborne assault across the Rhine and that afternoon flew a bombing mission to the same area, hitting a landing ground at Stormede.
+Early on 24 March 1945 the 445th dropped food, medical supplies, and ammunition to troops that landed near Wesel during Operation Varsity, the airborne assault across the Rhine and that afternoon flew a bombing mission to the same area, hitting a landing ground at Stormede.

 On occasion the unit dropped propaganda leaflets and hauled fuel to France.
 It was awarded the Croix de Guerre with Palm by the French government for operations in the theater from December 1943 to February 1945 supplying the resistance.